RnbWd/chronic/RATIONALE.md

 ### Optional Modularity

-This principle based on my own experience working with gulp and trying to reuse code on multiple projects.
+This principle is based on my own experience working with gulp and trying to reuse code on multiple projects.
 I break apart my tasks into commonjs modules, *where each module is responsible for a single task* ('html', 'css', 'js', ..).
 But if the project's fs changes, then I need to manually change the **src** and **dest** for *every single task-file*.
 I/O is inherently coupled with gulp streams via `gulp.src` and `gulp.dest`, making it *difficult to create reusable modules* for changing file-systems.

 My solution to this problem is *optional modularity* - which is the ability to *define parameters that are passed down into modules in a flexible manner*.
 This facilitates the creation of *an amorphous cuddle puddle of tasks*, where there are no strict boundaries between their composition or configuration.
 By *piping* I/O (`gulp.src` and `gulp.dest`) into modules that *pump together transducer-like-streaming-transforms*, you can create a very flexible build system.